-7 Surprising Foods that Can Lower Testosterone Levels Significantly
+7 Foods that Lower Testosterone Levels in Men

 Just like there are many foodstuffs which can increase testosterone levels, there are also many foods that lower testosterone in men.

 In this article, we’re looking at 7 possible foods and/or food groups that can have a negative effect on your androgen levels.